pypa/packaging.python.org/source/guides/using-package-data.rst

 to include the files in both the :term:`wheel <Wheel>` (so that the files will be installed when your package is installed) and :term:`sdist <Source Distribution (or "sdist")>` (so that the files can be included in the wheel when building from an sdist).
-There are two ways to do this: a blanket "include all" method and a fine-grained method.
+There are two main ways to do this: a blanket "include all" method (in which package data is configured through the :file:`MANIFEST.in` file) and a fine-grained method (in which package data is configured in :file:`setup.py` or :file:`setup.cfg` one package & subpackage at a time).

-Blanket Method
+Blanket method
 --------------

 There are two steps to this method:

 1. In your :file:`setup.py`, pass ``include_package_data=True`` to the
    ``setup()`` function.
+If you are placing your project configuration in :file:`setup.cfg` instead, set ``include_package_data = True`` in the ``[options]`` section of :file:`setup.cfg`.

-This tells setuptools that any non-Python files found inside your import package that are included in the sdist should also be included in the wheel.
+   Doing this tells setuptools that any non-Python files found inside your import package that are included in the sdist should also be included in the wheel.

 2. Create or edit your project's :file:`MANIFEST.in` file with the proper commands so that all of your package data files are included in the